openshift/training/rc-setup.md

     services/docker-registry
     deploymentConfigs/docker-registry

-You can use `osc get pods`, `osc get services`, and `osc get deploymentconfig` to see what happened.
-This would also be a good time to try out `osc status` as root:
+You can use `oc get pods`, `oc get services`, and `oc get deploymentconfig` to see what happened.
+This would also be a good time to try out `oc status` as root:

-    osc status
+    oc status
     In project default

     service docker-registry (172.30.17.196:5000 -> 5000)
-      docker-registry deploys registry.access.redhat.com/openshift3_beta/ose-docker-registry
+      docker-registry deploys registry.access.redhat.com/openshift3/ose-docker-registry
         #1 deployed about a minute ago

     service kubernetes (172.30.17.2:443 -> 443)